UDaV73rus/whistleplugin/README.md

 You can use `whs` in console to whistle.
 Bind it to a button that you prefer.
 Also `!whs` and `/whs` works too, but who needs it :)
 <br><br>

 It's possible to set `min/max pitch` of sounds for fun.
-Basically it's used to slightly tweak played sound to hear it different.
+Basically it's used to slightly tweak played sound to hear it differently.
 <br><br>

 If you want to add your own sounds, check out: